by Susan Flantzer © Unofficial Royalty 2015

 The hero of these battles was Edward III’s eldest son and heir, Edward, Prince of Wales, who has come to be known as the Black Prince.
 The Black Prince died at the age of 45, probably of dysentery, in 1376, a year before his father died, and his son succeeded his grandfather as King Richard II.

-Edward III’s reign saw a number of changes.
-England prospered through the export of wool, but the prosperity was tempered by the devastation of the bubonic plague.
+Edward III’s reign saw many changes.
+England prospered through the export of wool but the prosperity was tempered by the devastation of the bubonic plague.
 Modern historians give estimates of death rates ranging from around 25% to over 60% of the total English population.
 In 1362, English replaced French as the official language of the courts of law.
 A year later, Parliament was opened in English.
 Literary works, including Geoffrey Chaucer’s Canterbury Tales, were written in English.
 The office of Justice of the Peace was created and Parliament was divided into two houses.
 In 1348, Edward founded the Order of the Garter, still one of the leading orders of chivalry in Europe.

 From about 1371, Edward III’s health was failing and he became senile.
-Edward’s third surviving son, John of Gaunt, 1st Duke of Lancaster, led the affairs of state, but he could not prevent military failures.
-An attempt led by Edward’s second surviving son, Lionel of Antwerp, 1st Duke of Clarence, to gain control of the Irish princes, failed.
+Edward’s third surviving son, John of Gaunt, 1st Duke of Lancaster, led the affairs of state but he could not prevent military failures.
+An attempt led by Edward’s second surviving son, Lionel of Antwerp, 1st Duke of Clarence, to gain control of the Irish princes failed.
 In addition, there was a series of setbacks for the English, as the new French King Charles V defeated every military project of the English, and little by little the country recovered much of the land his father had lost.
 Ultimately, the only English possessions in France were Bordeaux, Calais, and Bayonne.

 King Edward III suffered a stroke in May 1377.
 He died at Sheen Palace in Richmond, England on June 21, 1377, at the age of 64, and was buried in Westminster Abbey in London, England beside his wife Philippa, who had died in 1369.